crosetto/AutomaticDifferentiation/README.md

 constexpr auto x = p();
 ```

-We also define the expressions "plus" and "times": function objects whose evaluation in turn evaluates
+We also define the expressions "plus" and "times": function objects whose evaluation in turn instantiates and evaluates
 the template arguments and returns their sum or multiplication respectively.
 We also overload the operators "+" and "*" to meet the target API.